Current book project under contract with Cambridge University Press

 Winner of the 2017 J. Warren Nystrom Prize, awarded by the American Association of Geographers.

-My dissertation provides the first comprehensive study of palm oil landscapes, cultures, and economies in Bahia, Brazil, from the early colonial period through the present.
+This project provides the first comprehensive study of palm oil landscapes, cultures, and economies in Bahia, Brazil, from the early colonial period through the present.
 The study reconstructs the complex transatlantic emergence of Bahia’s oil palm landscapes and subsequently scrutinizes the modern development initiatives seeking to develop them.

 Currently the world’s most produced vegetable oil, palm oil commands a roughly 50 billion dollar global industry.
 While agro-industrial monocultures in Southeast Asia produce the vast majority of the global commodity, a complex biodiverse landscape in Bahia supplies Brazilian culinary, spiritual, and industrial markets for palm oil, known there by its Bantu-derived moniker — dendê.
 How did Bahia’s Dendê Coast emerge?
 What insights do those landscapes hold and how can they enhance our understanding of colonial environmental transformation and modern development?
 Blending ethnography, landscape interpretation, archives, quantitative analysis, GIScience, and travelers’, rare, and secondary accounts, the study connects cultural-historical geographies of the African diaspora with grounded analyses of agrarian economies and multi-level environmental governance to examine how complex biodiverse landscapes continue to proliferate along Bahia’s Dendê Coast despite decades of modernist interventions.